Coarse-median preserving automorphisms: Projectively invariant metrics on finite-rank median algebras.

 \section{Projectively invariant metrics on finite-rank median algebras.}

 In this section, we initiate the lengthy proof of Theorem~\ref{Q2 thm intro}, which will be completed in Section~\ref{ultra sect}.
-Given a group $G$ and a subgroup $H\leq G$, our main goal is a criterion guaranteeing that a $G$--action on a median algebra admits an $H$--invariant compatible pseudo-metric for which $G$ acts by homotheties (Corollary~\ref{homothety 1}).
+Our main goal here is to formulate a criterion, for a group $U$ and a subgroup $G\leq U$, guaranteeing that a $U$--action on a finite-rank median algebra admits a $G$--invariant compatible pseudo-metric for which $U$ acts by homotheties (Corollary~\ref{homothety 1}).
 An important tool will be the Lefschetz fixed point theorem for compact ANRs.

 Throughout the section, $M$ denotes a fixed median algebra of finite rank $r$.